julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 ## The Threshold Years: Perimenopause as a Liminal State

 **Mid-30s to late 40s**
+*Recognized as a spiritual and physiological threshold, requiring careful support.*

 Folk medicine recognized this phase as **dangerous** — not pathological.